sjlow23/pathogd/README.md

 ## Citation

+The manuscript for PathoGD is currently under preparation.
 If you use this tool in your research, please cite https://github.com/sjlow23/pathogd.